Philadelphia Canoe Club: History

 The mill building currently serving as the home of PCC was probably erected by 1690 as a grist mill.
-It was part of a complex of mills operated by Andrew Robeson, and later by his descendants.
-Around 1800 it was converted to a rolling mill and later was used to mill logwood for dyes.
-In the 1870s, Fairmount Park acquired all mills along the Wissahickon.
+It was part of a complex of mills built on a 500-acre parcel called Shoomac Park, operated initially by Andrew Robeson.
+Shoomac Park remained in the Robeson family for 150 years.
+Around 1800, the grist mill was converted to a rolling mill and later was used to mill logwood for dyes.
+In the 1869, Fairmount Park acquired the mill, as it later did with all mills along the Wissahickon.
 In 1876 the building was leased to the State in Schuylkill and served as its clubhouse until 1887.
 The State in Schuylkill abandoned their lease in 1902 after a flood inundated the building.
+The clubhouse is still commonly referred to as Colony Castle even long after its affiliation with the Colony in Schuylkill (another name used by the State in Schuylkill).
 Since 1905 Fairmount Park has leased the building to the Canoe Club.
 The club pays nominal rent of $1 a year but is responsible for the maintenance of the historic building and grounds.
 Of the dozens of mills that were once in operation along Wissahickon Creek, the PCC clubhouse is the only one still standing.

 The clubhouse is full of markers of the club's long history: from the 34-foot Old Town war canoe hanging from the rafters, built in 1911 and which the club still paddles annually at its June meeting, to the high-water lines of various flood that inundated the building over the years, marked on the center pillar of the main room.
 The focus of the club has shifted over the years to reflect members' interests, most notably, under the influence of Paul Liebman, who, in the 1970s revitalized the club's commitment to paddlesport education and instruction and initiated the club's involvement in whitewater paddling.
 In those days, with no commercial whitewater kayaks available, PCC members would build their own fiber glass boats from molds at the club.